 MHO offers several programs to help families achieve the dream of homeownership.
-To participate, families or individuals must fall within the following income guidelines.
-And, as with any lending program, stable employment and good credit are necessary.
-Additional eligibility requirements may apply,
+To participate, families or individuals must have lived in Western North Carolina for at least one year and fall within the following income guidelines.

 Downpayment Assistance can fill the cash gap between the amount of your first mortgage and the total cost to purchase a home.
 While these loan funds can be used for downpayment, they can also be used to cover closing costs or to simply increase your purchasing power.
 To learn more about the program take a look at our brochure.

-To start the Downpayment Assistance application process, complete the intake and authorization forms and email them to firstname.lastname@example.org or fax them to 828-254-0120.
-If you have questions, please call Kelly Nossiter at 828-254-4030, ext.
-127.
+To start the Downpayment Assistance application process, complete the intake and authorization forms and email them tor fax them to 828-254-0120.

-If you are a lender seeking additional program information or have questions about our lender guidelines, contact Kelly Nossiter at 828-254-4030, x127.
+If you are a lender seeking additional program information or have questions about our lender guidelines, contact Kelly Nossiter at 828-775-7560.
+NMLS#380447

-Meet Treva Williams, one of our Self-Help homeowners, in this video.
+Meet Treva, one of our Self-Help homeowners, in this video.